royceschultz/Data-Analysis/README.md

 ## Abstract

 This project aims to model the frequency of earthquakes.
 The data is sourced from Kaggle.
-The report is written in a Jupyter Notebook using Pandas, Matplotlib, and Scipy to analyze the large dataset.
+The report is written in a Jupyter Notebook and analyzed using Pandas, Matplotlib, and Scipy.

-For the full report text, download the compiled pdf.
+For the full report text, download the compiled [pdf](../blob/master/Earthquake.pdf).

 ## Highlighted conclusions

 ### Statistical Analysis

-Earthquakes are random, but the frequency can be modeled using statistics.
+Earthquakes are random, but the frequency can be modeled using common statistical distributions.

 ![Data Frequency](/Present/BarChart.png)